Macrometacorp/docs/docs/geofabrics/index.md

 ---
-sidebar_position: 1
+sidebar_position: 4
 title: Fabrics
 ---

 Fabrics enable you to create region-based subsets within your tenants.
-Each fabric represents a group of collections, processes, and data that cannot be accessed from other fabrics.
-You must log into the `_system` fabric to create, modify, or delete fabrics.
+Each fabric represents a group of collections, processes, and data inaccessible by other fabrics.
+GDN contains a `_system` fabric, which allows you to log in and [create](create-geofabric.md), [modify](update-geofabric.md), or [delete](delete-geofabric.md) fabrics.
 Each fabric has a unique URL that enables access to permitted users.

+You can get started by [creating your first geofabric](create-geofabric.md).

 ## What Are Fabrics?